Mago281/VBA-Challenge/README.md

 ### Bonus

-Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
-The solution should match the following image:
+Added functionality to the script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

+The solution match the following image:

-1.	values are populated in columns P and Q.
+1. Values were populated in columns P and Q.

-2. Number formatting is applied to relevant cells in column Q.
+2. Number formatting was applied to relevant cells in column Q.

-3. Headings are added to columns O, P and Q.
+3. Headings were added to columns O, P and Q.

-4. Formatting (bold text and autofit width) are applied to the results.
+4. Formatting (bold text and autofit width) were applied to the results.

-5. Steps 1 to 8 are then repeated on all worksheets.
+5. Steps 1 to 8 were then repeated on all worksheets.